tweag/ormolu/DESIGN.md

 `haskell-src-exts` with `ghc` (or `ghc-exact-print`) then we'll have to work with a different AST type and all the code in Hindent will become incompatible and there won't be much code to be reused in that case.
-It is also possible that we'll find a nicer way to write pretty-printer.
+It is also possible that we'll find a nicer way to write the pretty-printer.

 ## Examples